TimOelrichs/gbgts/README.md

 ## DoubleCherryGB GBGTS (in Development)
 ### Vue Frontend and Deno REST API with Deno.KV Database

+<br>vist https://gbgts.deno.dev/ to see in it action!
 <br>
-vist https://gbgts.deno.dev/ to see in it action!

 GBGTS aims to bring an online link-trading system to the Game Boy and Game Boy Color.
 It provides an online Pokémon Trading Pool for the GB/GBC Pokémon games